stilkov/blog/content/post/2020-11-30-Why-is-this-Site-so-Ugly.md

 I also tried to opt for the (to me) simplest possible setup with regards to authoring posts and maintaing this site.
 So I decided to host this on Netlify, based on a Github repo containing a very minimalistic Hugo setup.
 Create a post, add, commit, push, done.

+My goal was to reduce friction, and make sure I have zero excuses left for not writing.
+With this and the last post out of the way, I think I may have to admit I have reached that goal.